TsaiML/SFRC-data/README.md

 Models with names start with C are the data with aspect ratio = 7.
 (Total: 200)

 Models with names start with D are the data with aspect ratio = 10.
 (Total: 200)

+## ML Code Sample

+This sample demonstrates our TGML's process for task B. The Young's moduli of the composites are predicted by Halpin-Tsai model and then taken as one of the input parameters for ML training.